yuzbamaria/pet-adopt/README.md

 **Maria**

 Challenges:
-- I was a bit challenging to get used to working with REACT as it is based on what I've learnt before, but at the same time it's different.
+- I took some time to get used to working with REACT as it is based on what I've learnt before, but at the same time it's different.
 - A bit challenging to work in one file as a team as with the slight change of the code by a partner, your code needs debugging.

 Successes: